CrispyDrone/BWSort/README.md

    + build order identification
    + the action list.
 [See the towards the future section.](#towards-the-future)
 2. Using the `Use as input` functionality will result in a wrong reporting of the number of replays sorted or renamed.
+3. When navigating the sort output with the arrow keys.
+The up arrow key will get stuck on random nodes after using any of the context menu actions.
+I think this is a framework bug, which I can circumvent by writing my own event handlers for the up arrow key.
+But this would require some refactoring that I haven't gotten around to.

 ## Towards the future
 1. Add additional filters for the search tab based on units, and user defined build orders.